Log out. Opt out. Own your attention.

 So why is it so hard to put your phone down?

-It’s not a lack of willpower — it’s design.
-These products are engineered to be addictive.
+It’s not a lack of willpower — it’s addiction by design.
+Social media products are engineered to be addictive.
 Behind every swipe, like, notification, and endless scroll are thousands of designers and engineers whose job is to keep you engaged.
-You are not broken.
-This is distraction by design.
+And it works, brilliantly!

 Thriving or just surviving?